usnistgov/nist-mud/README.md

 LLDP extensions for MUD support are not implemented.

-MUD file signature validation is not yet implemented.
+This is not a general ACL implementation.

 This code is shared for early review.
 It is an implementation of an IETF draft in progress.
 Much more testing and validation is required.
 Your help is